vklubkov/EasyResolutions/README.md

 ## Installation

+### Package Manager

 Open the Unity Package Manager, click the `+` button, select `Install package from git URL...`, and paste the following URL: `https://github.com/marked-one/EasyResolutions.git`

 Alternatively, you can use a versioned URL, e.g.: `https://github.com/marked-one/EasyResolutions.git#2.0.0`.

+### Asset Store

+Can be downloaded from Unity Asset Store: https://assetstore.unity.com/packages/tools/utilities/easy-resolutions-21478

+Note that in this case it is distributed under the [Unity Asset Store EULA](https://unity.com/legal/as-terms).

 ## Samples